 Matt Sazima is a piano teacher and an Assistant Director of Piano Studies at Hoffman Academy in Portland.
 He recently dazzled us with a Facebook Live broadcast about passive and active listening.
-With so much to say about the different ways of listening, we knew Matt’s knowledge of the subject would make a great post for our readers.
+With so much to say about the different ways of listening to music, we knew Matt’s knowledge of the subject would make a great post on active listening exercises for our readers.

 Why Active Listening is Important

 Choose a piece of music.
 Start out with something you like that you’re familiar with, something you want to listen to.
 Play the music and really focus on what you hear.
-As the music plays, ask yourself the following questions.
+As the music plays, consider these active listening exercises and ask yourself the following questions.

 How Does it Make You Feel?

 Is the song happy?
 Sad?
 Exciting?
 Does the feeling change during the song?
 Why does the song make you feel this way?

 What Instruments Do You Hear During a Music Listening Activity?